-We founded Power Monitors, Inc. (PMI) to provide state-of-the art, easy to-use, and affordable electronic test equipment to the power industry.
+We founded Power Monitors, Inc. (PMI) to provide state-of-the art, easy-to-use, and affordable electronic test equipment to the power industry.
 Our products have been developed by working directly with electric utilities to determine their specific needs.
-These products are designed for only one purpose: to collect and assist in the analysis of field recordable data for electric utilities.
+These products are designed for only one purpose: to collect and assist in the analysis of field-recordable data for electric utilities.

-The Revolution® power quality recorders were developed with your needs in mind.
-We created them to meet the needs of small and large utilities.
-We based the Revolution's unique capabilities on our years of experience building versatile voltage recording and analysis equipment.
-Lightweight, rugged enclosures enable outdoor use.
-State-of-the-art electronics measure and record true RMS voltage and current on four channel connections.
-The units require little power; they operate on the voltage from one of measured inputs.
+The EagleTM power quality recorders were developed with your needs in mind.
+We created them to meet the needs of a large utility, and based their unique capabilities on our years of experience building versatile voltage recording and analysis equipment.
+Inside lightweight, weatherproof, rugged enclosures, state-of-the-art electronics measure and record true RMS voltage and current on four channel connections.
+The units require so little power; they operate on the voltage from one of the attached lines.
 There are no batteries to recharge prior to use.
 Each unit has been individually calibrated to ensure high accuracy and stability over a wide range of temperatures.